olavea/Rubys-TimeShip/content/blog/2024/01/21-personalization-email/index.md

 Ahoy podcast guest!

+With your chosen area of dev-life

 I don't know about you, but I believe in learning.
 I believe the learning we devs best can share with each other isn't tech tricks, but skill-building techniques.

+dev-life

 More specifically:

 ## Personalized Skill-Building Techniques